harvard-lil/website-static/app/_posts/2025/2025-12-10-replication-of-government-datasets-and-the-principles-of-provenance.md

   - Public Data
 ---

 _As part of our [Public Data Project](https://lil.law.harvard.edu/our-work/public-data-project/), LIL recently launched [Data.gov Archive Search](https://lil.law.harvard.edu/data-gov-archive/).
-In this post, we consider the importance of provenance for large, replicated government datasets._
+In this post, we consider the importance of provenance for large, replicated government datasets.
+This post is the third in a three-part series; [the first introduces Data.gov Archive Search](https://lil.law.harvard.edu/blog/2025/10/10/welcome-to-lil-s-data-gov-archive-search/) and [the second explores its architecture](https://lil.law.harvard.edu/blog/2025/10/24/rethinking-data-discovery-for-libraries-and-digital-humanities/)._

 ---